leoncik/LeonardWojcik_11_16052022/README.md

 ### Highlights

-- In order to ensure the code quality, I have used [Husky](https://typicode.github.io/husky), [ESLint](https://eslint.org/), [lint-staged](https://www.npmjs.com/package/lint-staged) and [Prettier](https://prettier.io/) to lint and format the code.
+- In order to ensure the code quality, I have used [Husky](https://typicode.github.io/husky), [lint-staged](https://www.npmjs.com/package/lint-staged), [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) to lint and format the code.
 - I have written and set up some unit and integration test.
-They will run before each "push" (thanks to Husky) in order to prevent regressions.
+They will run before each "push" (through Husky) in order to prevent regressions.
 - Some basic accessibility checks were performed on the project (test with a screen reader and ARIA labels were added where It was the most needed).
 - Because using external libraries were not allowed, the carousel was completely made from scratch.
 To make It performant and elegant (I wanted to add a sliding animation), I decided to display only 3 images at a time, and dynamically add the rest of them when the user clicks on the "next" or "previous" button.
 Here is a diagram showing how it works :